Noi0103/linchpin/readme.md

 ```sh
 nix-shell -p graphviz --run "nix-store --query --graph /nix/store/lri77scxpmyliswy8caq7si8ps8kxy1a-cargo-vendor-dir.drv > tmp.dot && dot -Tsvg tmp.dot -o out.svg && rm tmp.dot"
 ```

+# why linchpin
+from the cambridge dictionary (https://dictionary.cambridge.org/dictionary/english/linchpin):
+> the most important member of a group or part of a system, that holds together the other members or parts or makes it possible for them to operate as intended

+Reproducibility for software builds is an interest for software security.
+Reproducible builds aim to reduce the chances a supply chain attack is successful.
+Such an attack only needs a single vulnerability.